 Also mixed into the marinade is olive oil, lime juice, garlic, cumin, ancho chili powder and paprika.

-Because shrimp can cook quickly when mixed with a little acid from the lime juice (like ceviche), there’s no need to marinate this shrimp for a lengthy period of time.
+Because shrimp can cook quickly when mixed with a bit of acid from the lime juice (like ceviche), there’s no need to marinate for a lengthy period of time.

 Simply mix the shrimp with all the seasonings and get them on the grill!